 Note that home self-administered tests are generally not as accurate or reliable as laboratory tests.
 If there is any question about your result, it is best to have laboratory PCR test confirmation, especially if you have symptoms and your home test is negative, or if your home test is positive and you have no symptoms or any likely exposure to COVID-19.

 There are a few ways you can get rapid home COVID tests.

-- Right now every US household is eligible to order four free COVID home tests through a federal program.
+- Right now every U.S. household is eligible to order a limited number of free COVID home tests through a federal program.
 To order your free tests, go to covidtests.gov.